nickleduc91/2DO/README.md

-Welcome to my 2do app!
+Welcome to my TwoDue app!